knutdrescher/BiofilmQ/docs/usage/segmentation.rst

 Merge Segmentation of two channels
 ######################################

-The :guilabel:`Merge`  button in the :guilabel:`Merge and Transfer` tab merges two or more **already segmented** channels into each other.
+The :guilabel:`Merge`  button in the :guilabel:`Merge and Transfer` tab merges **two or more already segmented** channels into each other.
 This is useful if you have two signals and want to calculate an overall statistic of both channels, specifically regarding the spatial abundance of biovolume present in each channel.
-The merged segmentation result will be saved as a segmentation for the destination channel.
+The merged segmentation result will be saved as a segmentation for the destination channel and can be treated as any other segmentation for downstream processing.
 Afterwards this channel will no longer contain its original segmentation, only the merged result.
 However, all original segmentation results are saved as a backup inside the folder */data/non-merged-data*.
 To undo the merging simply copy these files back into the original folder and replace the file containing the merged data.